sdiehl/wiwinwlh/tutorial.md

 Whats the point?
 ----------------

-Consider the non-intuitive fact that we now have a uniform interface for talking about three very different but foundational ideas for programming: *Failure*, *Collections*, and *Effects*.
+Although it is difficult, if not impossible, to touch, see, or otherwise physically interact with a monad, this construct has some very interesting implications for programmers.
+For instance, consider the non-intuitive fact that we now have a uniform interface for talking about three very different but foundational ideas for programming: *Failure*,*Collections*, and *Effects*.

 Let's write down a new function called ``sequence`` which folds a function ``mcons``, which we can think of as analogues to the list constructor (i.e. ``(a